prometheus/docs/content/docs/guides/first_steps.md

   - job_name: 'prometheus'
     static_configs:
       - targets: ['localhost:9090']
-  - job_name:  'node-example'
+  - job_name:  'node'
-    scrape_interval: 5s
     static_configs:
-      - targets: ['node.example.com:9100']
+      - targets: ['localhost:9100']
         labels:
-          group: 'nodes'
+          role: 'monitoring'
 ```

-Our new job is called `node-example`.
-It scrapes a static target, `node.example.com` on port `9100`.
+Our new job is called `node`.
+It scrapes a static target, `localhost` on port `9100`.
 You would replace this name with the name or IP address of the host you're monitoring.
-We also add a label, `group` with a value of `nodes`, to our time series.
+We also add a label, `role` with a value of `monitoring`, to our time series.

-Now we restart or `SIGHUP` our Prometheus instance to activate our new job.
+Now we restart our Prometheus server to activate our new job.

 Go to the expression browser and verify that Prometheus now has information
 about the time series that this endpoint exposes, you'll see a collection of new metrics, such as the `node_cpu` metric.